Weight Loss

 - Severe allergic reaction (rare)

-Always message your clinician about side effects — most can be managed with dose adjustment, timing, or hydration support.
+Message your care team about side effects — most can be managed with dose adjustment, timing, or hydration support.
+Anything severe goes to 911 or the nearest emergency room first.

 FAQs